micahwoods/micahwoods.github.io/_posts/2020-08-12-not-what-you-think.md

 - "/img/grass_spot2.jpg"
 ---

 Have you ever seen patches like this on *Zoysia* turf?

-Maybe the early stages of an intense large patch outbreak, or some aggressive brown patch?
+Maybe the early stages of an intense large patch outbreak, or elephant's footprint (*Rhizoctonia cerealis*) that got out of control?
+Way out of control?

 ![patches on zoysia turf](/img/grass_spot1.jpg)

-These patches on manilagrass (*Zoysia matrella*) near Bangkok are not caused by any disease.
+Actually, these patches on manilagrass (*Zoysia matrella*) near Bangkok were not caused by any disease.

 ![more patches on zoysia turf tee slope](/img/grass_spot2.jpg)